Ard Schenk: Biography

 Schenk competed in international meets from 1964 on, winning his first medal at the 1965 world championships and his first gold medal at the 1966 European championships.
 In the late 60s, Schenk was usually bested by his compatriot Kees Verkerk, but in the early 1970s he dominated international speed skating.
 The winning duo of Ard & Keesie were responsible for a lasting popularity of speed skating in the Netherlands.

 Schenk's career peaked in 1972.
-He won three gold medals during the Olympic Games in Sapporo (a fall on the 500 m precluded gold in all 4 distances).
+He won three gold medals at the Olympic Games in Sapporo (a fall in the 500 m precluded gold in all 4 distances).
 Had the 1000 meters already been an Olympic distance, Schenk would have been the favorite for gold, as he had won five of the six 1000 meter races at World Sprint Championship he participated in.
 The same year, he also won the European Allround and the World Allround Championships.
 He became World Allround Champion by winning all 4 distances, a feat that nobody had achieved since Ivar Ballangrud 40 years earlier, and which only Eric Heiden has repeated since (in 1979).
 Finally, he won bronze that year at the World Sprint Championships.

-The next season (1973), he turned professional with a number of other prominent speed skaters, thereby foregoing the opportunity of winning more championships.
+The next season (1973), he turned professional with a number of other prominent speed skaters, thereby forgoing the opportunity of winning more championships.
 The professional circuit lasted two seasons and Schenk retired from speed skating at the relatively young age of 30.